ericraymundrex/Innovaccer_External_Training/README.md

 ### Innovaccer External Training :
-- All the Assignment from Mayur Patel is in the Repository
+- All the Assignment from Mayur Patil is in the Repository
 - This Repo have all the notes by the innovaccer in the External Training.

 |  week | project  |